Skip to content

 The businesses that handle this cleanly are not the ones with the cleverest tax planning.
 They are the ones that decided, early, to classify each revenue stream properly and to keep the evidence that supports it.
 Once that structure is in place, the recovery, the apportionment and the registration position all follow from it rather than being argued from scratch every quarter.

-Pair correct supply classification with VAT services in Dubai so your returns are prepared against the right treatment every cycle, and with monthly accounting and bookkeeping so the recoverable and non-recoverable input VAT is separated in the ledger rather than reconstructed under deadline pressure.
+Pair correct supply classification with VAT services in Dubai so that VAT return filing in the UAE is prepared against the right treatment every cycle, and with monthly accounting and bookkeeping so the recoverable and non-recoverable input VAT is separated in the ledger rather than reconstructed under deadline pressure.
 For related VAT mechanics, our reverse charge mechanism explainer covers how VAT is accounted for on many cross-border purchases, and our VAT registration guide walks through the thresholds and the process in full.

 Velmont Crest is a DED-licensed UAE accounting firm providing advisory and preparation support across VAT classification, return preparation and input-VAT recovery for SMEs across Dubai mainland and the free zones.
 Read more on our insights hub or get in touch via our contact page.